 Anti – Money Laundering Act

 What is important to note with any of these companies is that as an American, I have to comply with stricter regulations than my husband pertaining to showing identification and proving my domicile.
 This additionally includes not utilizing any online bank statements or cell phone bills to prove my domicile either.
 What was interesting about this for my Venezuelan husband is that he was the first class passenger in this experience in the manner that he was accepted instantly and I had to provide more documentation.
-In fact, World First did not ask him for nearly as much information as they did in my case.
-This is the only potential negative that I saw with World First pertaining to what the Anti-Money Laundering Act is trying to protect because in theory, their operations are slightly less secure than MoneyCorp’s were due to the way that let almost anyone into their trading platform with little screening.
-It is possible that this will change in the upcoming years, but it is something that is important to note when considering doing business with World First.
+Since I initially reviewed World First they have implemented more technological measures into their system and are now able to accept Americans without needing to send any additional documents.

 The Transfer Itself

 One aspect that we particularly enjoyed on their website was their capability to do a rate alert by either email or SMS text.
-This was a great feature that is not available at all companies because it allows you to choose a target rate that you are trying for and then be notified when that rate transpires.
-That being said, one is unable to physically trade 100,000 USD to GBP online because the amount is so high, but they can get a rate on an amount that large when they are transferring on the site.
+This was a great feature that is not available at all companies because it allows you to choose a target rate that you are trying for and then be notified when that rate transpires to that figure.
 This is a great tool for the consumer to use and they can set the date from a range of one day in advance to several weeks in advance to see the different rates.
-For our particular transfer, we called to see what the rate for 100,000 USD to GBP would be.
-At the time that we contacted World First the official rate was quoted at 69,873 GBP for 100,000 USD.
-At the current moment, World First quoted us a rate of 71, 600 GBP for 100,000 USD.
-This would have provided us a savings of several thousand dollars on our prospective transfer.
-Figures such as these are imperative to understand when one is considering making a big real estate purchase in a foreign jurisdiction because they can potentially save a great deal of capital on their prospective investment.
+We used it and made our exchange when the official rate has met what we were looking for.

 In sum, World First was a pleasure to work with and we are absolutely going to keep them in mind for our future prospective currency needs.
 From start to finish, one is guided systematically through their process with ease in a professional and courteous manner.
+In addition to that, the rates were the best out of all companies and banks we tested.
 I would highly recommend World First to any customer who is considering transferring currency in the near future.